TusharGupta-Developer/react-client-site-template/README.md

 ## 📜 License

 This project is for educational and portfolio purposes.
-For commercial use, please contact the author(© 2025 Tushar Gupta.
+For commercial use, please contact the author **(**© 2025 Tushar Gupta.
 All rights reserved.
-This project is not open source.
+This project is **not open source**.
 Unauthorized use or distribution is strictly prohibited.)

 ---